SvOlli/sorbus/doc/site/jam/memory_map_io_registers.md

 - $0100-$01FF: processor stack
 - $0200-$03FF: RAM reserved for kernel (e.g. CP/M fs, VT100)
 - $0400-$CFFF: RAM for generic use
-- $D000-$DEFF: I/O provided by external boards
 - $D000-$D3FF: scratch RAM that can by exchanged with $0000-$03FF by writing to $DF03 (not accessable directly from 65C02)
-- $D300-$D3FF: I/O area suggested to be used by 32x32 framebuffer
+- $D000-$DDFF: I/O which can be provided by external boards
-    (write-only, as the FB32X32 hardware only handles writes on the bus)
+- $DE00-$DEFF: I/O space reserved for future use provided by main RP2040 board
 - $DF00-$DFFF: I/O provided by main RP2040 board
-    (this can change to $DE00-$DFFF, when $DFxx area is not sufficiant)
 - $E000-$FFFF: bank 0 (RAM, used to load CP/M 65)
 - $E000-$FFFF: bank 1 (ROM, kernal, custom firmware)
 - $E000-$FFFF: bank 2 (ROM, tools e.g. filebrowser)